 It typically takes a great deal of personal interest and expertise in a given field — whether it’s rare art, coins or baseball cards — to judge a treasure from a trinket.
-For those of you who have been bitten by the collector’s bug, here are some tax considerations.
+For those of you who have been bitten by the collector’s bug, here are some tax considerations for your collectibles.

 According to the IRS: “Collectibles include works of art, rugs, antiques, metals (such as gold, silver, and platinum bullion), gems, stamps, coins, alcoholic beverages, and certain other tangible properties.”
 1 What makes something a collectible is that it carries additional value based on its rarity and its market demand.
 Essentially, the opinion of other collectors and experts, based on what they are willing to pay for your collection, determines its value.

 For example, a typical one-ounce gold coin is worth about $1,200 based upon the value of the metal and would not be considered a collectible by the IRS.
-However, a rare antique double eagle gold coin produced in the 19th century could be worth $20,000 to a collector, even though it is made of exactly the same amount of gold as the non-rare coin.
+However, a rare antique double eagle gold coin produced in the 19th century could be worth $20,000 to a collector.
+Regardless of whether it is made of exactly the same amount of gold as the non-rare coin.

 Collectibles special tax rate

-When collectibles are sold, they become taxable at a maximum tax rate of 28 percent.
+Collectibles are taxable at a maximum tax rate of 28 percent when they are sold.
 The tax applies to profit on the sale of your collectibles.

 That tax rate is considerably higher than the average capital gains tax of 15 percent that most people pay for non-collectible investments such as stocks and bonds (the tax range for long-term capital gains is from 0 to 20 percent).
 The exception to this rule is that if you’ve held your collection less than a year before you sell it, your capital gain will be taxed as regular income.

 It’s all about the basis